richardschoen/ibmibashscripts/README.md

 # ibmibashscripts
-Bash Scripts for use in PASE, QShell on IBM i
+This repository will be a home for useful bash scripts on IBM i